yousufmsoliman/geometry-central/docs/docs/surface/halfedge_mesh/io.md

 ## Serializing containers

 Data stored in `MeshData<>` containers can be automatically written and loaded from file.
 Internally, data is stored as additional custom fields of a `.ply` file.

-Here, we're using the `.ply` format as a general container for structured data.
-Other software will not automatically understand the additional fields in these files; the only guarantee really offered is that geometry central can consistently read and write from these files.
+Here, we're using the `.ply` format as a general container for structured data---other software may not automatically understand the additional fields in these files.

 The `PlyHalfedgeMeshData` class is used to read and write these souped-up `.ply` files, and is distinct from the simple mesh-loading `.ply` interface above.